BitGo secures VASP license to provide custody services in Dubai

 PHOTO

-Dubai, UAE – BitGo, the leading infrastructure provider of digital asset solutions, is pleased to announce that its Dubai subsidiary, BitGo Custody MENA FZE, has received a Virtual Assets Service Provider (VASP) operating license to provide Virtual Asset Custody Services and Staking, from Dubai’s Virtual Assets Regulatory Authority (VARA).
+Dubai, United Arab Emirates: BitGo, the leading infrastructure provider of digital asset solutions, is pleased to announce that its Dubai subsidiary, BitGo Custody MENA FZE, has received a Virtual Assets Service Provider (VASP) operating license to provide Virtual Asset Custody Services and Staking, from Dubai’s Virtual Assets Regulatory Authority (VARA).
 This approval follows BitGo’s receipt of the in-principle approval (IPA) in January 2025, and marks a significant milestone in BitGo’s global expansion of its suite of regulated, institutional-grade custody solutions.

 With this license, BitGo Custody MENA FZE can offer its secure and efficient cold storage custody services to Institutional and Qualified Investors in the UAE.
 This achievement underscores BitGo’s commitment to regulatory compliance and security, meeting the growing demand for trusted digital asset services in the region.